This page was printed on:

 - Share a story about how your child is doing.
 Tell the donor family about how your child’s health has improved with their generous donation of the gift of life.

 - Most hospitals ask you to include a photo of your child.

 - Never contact the donor family on your own, through social media or any other way.
 Always work with your OPO and transplant hospital to contact a donor family, so your letter arrives at an appropriate time as they grieve.

 Recovery after transplant

 Although many children recover well after transplant surgery, some children need support during their recovery.
-This depends on how sick the child was before surgery, what type of transplant they had, complications they may have experienced and how long they were in intensive care and the hospital.
-Being away from family, friends, school and their normal routine also can affect how children recover.
+This depends on how sick the child was before surgery, what type of transplant they had, complications they may have had, and how long they were in intensive care and the hospital.
+Being away from family, friends, school, and their normal routine also can affect how children recover.

 Here are some examples of challenges children may have after transplant.
 Ask your transplant team about therapy or services to address your child’s needs.

 - A young child may need to adjust to eating after transplant.
 It may help to stick to a few basic food tastes and textures to start.
 Children who have trouble eating or drinking, or with strict food limits, might need a feeding tube.
 A dietitian can help with a feeding schedule, if needed.

 - Some children need help regaining developmental milestones after transplant.
 For example, a child who was toilet-trained, may not want to use the potty.
 Talk to your transplant team if you have questions or concerns.

 - Infants and children who had a heart or lung transplant will need to be on chest (“sternal”) precautions for six weeks or more.
 This could cause delays in learning how to roll and other milestones.